The Strange House (manga)

 The Strange House (変な家, Hen na Ie) is a Japanese manga series written and illustrated by Kyō Ayano.
-It is based on the novel Henna Ie written by Uketsu.
+It is based on the novel Strange Houses written by Uketsu.
 It began serialization on Ichijinsha's Comic Howl manga website in January 2023.

+Synopsis

+A writer specializing in occult stories receives the floor plan of an unusual house from a friend.
+At first glance, the building appears ordinary, but strange architectural features are revealed: a windowless room, hidden passages, and an illogical arrangement of rooms.
+Intrigued, the writer, along with the architect Kurihara, begins an investigation that leads them to terrifying discoveries.

 Publication

 Written and illustrated by Kyō Ayano, The Strange House began serialization in Ichijinsha's Comic Howl manga website on January 25, 2023.
-The series is based on the novel Henna Ie written by Uketsu.
-The series' chapters have been collected into five tankōbon volumes as of March 2025.
+The series is based on the novel Strange Houses written by Uketsu.
+The series' chapters have been collected into seven tankōbon volumes as of June 2026.
 The series is licensed in English by Seven Seas Entertainment.